deeporiginbio/deeporigin-client/README.md

 ## Installation

 > [!CAUTION]
-> You are strongly advised to install this in a virtual environment.
+> As a best practice, we recommend  installing this in a virtual environment.

 ### For end users